CharlesBrendan/cyclistic_bike_ride/README.md

 **Prepare stage**

 Historical trip data was made available by Motivate International Inc., this project is licensed under the [license](https://github.com/CharlesBrendan/cyclistic_bike_ride/tree/main#:~:text=Inc.%20under%20this-,license,-.%20The%20Cyclistic%20bike).
-The Cyclistic bike data is public data and I have to select 12 months data starting from May 2021 to April 2022 for the analysis [Divvy Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html) here..
+The Cyclistic bike data is public data and I have to select 12 months data starting from May 2021 to April 2022 for the analysis [Divvy Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html) was downloaded here.
 After loading the data I looked at the structure of the data, and merged all the different month's data to have a single data called Twelve_Month_data.